12otherWays/12otherWays/README.md

 ## I'm a Student!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Web Development.
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I love to code and play keyboard(just learning 😁)
 - 💬 Ask me about ...
 Anything